 as well as information on radiofax services available worldwide.

 Many radiofax software programs are also capable of copying National Weather Service marine text forecasts broadcast by the U.S. Coast Guard using HF SITOR/NDBP.
 CLICK HERE for details.

 National Climatic Data Center

 Asheville, NC 28801-5001

-Marine Radiofacsimile is more than 85 years old! - The earliest broadcasts of weather maps via radiofacsimile appear to have been made in 1926 by American inventor Charles Francis Jenkins in a demonstration to the NAVY.
+Marine Radiofacsimile is almost 90 years old! - The earliest broadcasts of weather maps via radiofacsimile appear to have been made in 1926 by American inventor Charles Francis Jenkins in a demonstration to the NAVY.
 Jenkins is often credited with the invention of the motion picture and later established the first U.S. TV station, W3XK in Wash D.C. and later, Wheaton, MD.

 The Feb 10, 2012 version of our Worldwide Marine Radiofacsimile

 Refer to NGA Publication 117, which is updated

 through the Notice to Mariners, for the latest official listing of U.S.